grammyjs/website/site/docs/hosting/zeabur-nodejs.md

 To follow along, you need to have [GitHub](https://github.com) and [Zeabur](https://zeabur.com) accounts.

-In this tutorial, we'll use [pnpm](https://pnpm.io) instead of npm as our package manager.
-Therefore, ensure [pnpm is installed](https://pnpm.io/installation) on your computer.
-However, if you prefer npm, you can still follow along by replacing the pnpm commands with the npm equivalents as you go.

 ### Method 1: Create a New Project from Scratch

 Initialize your project and install some necessary dependencies: